 Why all this preoccupation with the kinesthetic nature of learning and knowledge?
 Because where Plato draws sharp lines between the physical man and the rational, spiritual man, Aristotle sees no such distinction.
 Ever the scientist, Aristotle saw the obvious leap of faith in Plato’s theories, in which a duality – or inherent double-nature – is accepted on Plato’s word alone.
 Aristotle asserts that the physical and the rational are not two parts of men but two dimensions of men.
 Thus, the exercise in good actions is as essential to the virtuous life as exercise in strength is to the physically healthy life.

-Listen to our podcast on joining the Great Conversation about the Great Books:
+Listen to our podcast on Aristotle’s view of the good life: